rfgsantos/CV/README.md

 Brief description of all the projects:

-Fundamentos Sistemas Operativos - Using the language Java, implement some behaviours and automate the coordination between them using Multi-Threading.
+Fundamentos Sistemas Operativos - Using the language Java, implement some behaviours in a Lego Robot and automate the coordination between them using Multi-Threading.

 Sistemas Multimedia para a Internet - Using the language PHP and MySQL, create a Web App that gives the user the possibility to send content, see content and change content within the application.